anurag-maurya/Choatix-assignment/README.md

 ### run server: python manage.py runserver

 ### Make sure redis is running in background
-### start celery worker using: celery -A chaotix worker --loglevel=info
+### in another terminal, activate the same virtual env and go to the cloned repo and start celery worker using: celery -A chaotix worker --loglevel=info

 ## Test it: